petericebear/petericebear.github.io/content/_blog/2016-07-20-php-solarium-multi-select-facets.md

 $client->select($query);
 ```

-That is all it takes to build an 'OR' based facetresult.
+That is all it takes to build a SOLR 'OR' based faceting result instead of the default 'AND' based faceting result.

 In the next blog I will show you a way to implement this within a Laravel project.